The expanding auto ecosystem

 Meet the authors

-Noriko Suzuki, Global Research Lead, Automotive, Electronics, and Energy Industries, IBM Institute for Business ValueRussell Gowers, Associate Partner and Member, IBM Automotive Center of Competency
+Noriko Suzuki, Global Research Leader, Automotive, Electronics, Energy and Utilities Industries, IBM Institute for Business ValueRussell Gowers, Associate Partner and Member, IBM Automotive Center of Competency

 Greg Hancock, Industrial Sector Lead, IBM Consulting